 You may hear the term 501(c)(3) status in relation to nonprofits.
 This term refers to the specific section in the Internal Revenue Code that grants tax-exempt status to certain charitable, educational, or religious organizations.
 Not all tax-exempt entities are exempt under section 501(c)(3).
 There are other types, such as 501(c)(4) (for example, social welfare organizations) and 501(c)(6) (for example, chambers of commerce).

 The requirements for tax-exempt status are often more stringent than those for obtaining nonprofit recognition by your state.
-Forming a nonprofit entity is relatively simple, quick, and inexpensive.
-In contrast, obtaining tax-exempt recognition involves providing fairly detailed information about your organization to the IRS.
-The IRS charges an application fee that can be a budgetary challenge for new organizations.
+Forming a nonprofit organization is relatively simple, quick, and inexpensive.
+In contrast, obtaining tax-exempt status involves providing fairly detailed information about your organization to the IRS.
+The IRS charges an application fee that can be a budgetary challenge for new nonprofit organizations.
 It can take several months, or even a year, to receive approval.
 Due to the complexity surrounding tax-exempt status, it is advisable to engage professional assistance before beginning the time-consuming and expensive process of applying for tax-exempt status.